MinjaeChoi119/C-V2X-DRL-Resource-Management/README.md

 Undergraduate thesis, Department of Automotive Engineering, Hanyang University, 2024.
 Advisor: Prof. Han-Shin Jo.

-A DQN agent is trained to replace ETSI's distributed congestion control for C-V2X, and the policy it learns is then read back out as a simple rule that outperforms the standard.
+A DQN agent is trained to replace ETSI's distributed congestion control for C-V2X, and the policy it learns is then read back out as an explicit rule.

 ## The problem

 In C-V2X sidelink mode 4, vehicles choose their own radio resources with no base station coordinating them.
-As traffic gets denser the channel congests and packets are lost, so a distributed congestion control (DCC) algorithm has to throttle how much channel each vehicle takes.
+As traffic gets denser the channel congests and packets are lost, so a distributed congestion control (DCC) algorithm has to limit how much channel each vehicle takes.

 The ETSI standard does this by looking at **channel busy ratio (CBR)** and capping the channel occupancy ratio limit accordingly: